MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-jboss-to-app-service.md

 ---
 title: Deploy Java JBoss apps to Azure App Service
-description: Shows you how to deploy a JBoss web app with sign-in by Microsoft Entra account to Azure App Service.
+description: Shows you how to deploy a JBoss app with sign-in by Microsoft Entra account to Azure App Service.
 services: active-directory
 ms.date: 03/11/2024
 ms.service: active-directory